 Reduce harmful emissions and improve air quality

 It is important that we all do our best to contribute to cleaner air.
-Vehicle emissions negatively impact health, exacerbating some respiratory illnesses, and even contributing to heart disease and cancer.
-Smog created by vehicles is a lung irritant, causing problems for those with bronchitis an asthma.
+Vehicle emissions negatively impact health, exacerbate some respiratory illnesses, and even contribute to heart disease and cancer.
+Smog created by vehicles is a lung irritant, causing problems for those with bronchitis and asthma.
 According to the CBC, smog is responsible for 7,700 deaths in British Columbia every year.
 Clearly, air quality has a serious impact on our health and environment.

 Regular vehicle maintenance is the most powerful thing we can do to reduce the impact that our vehicle has on the quality of the air, but here are a few other ways you can reduce vehicle emissions:

-- Securely tighten the gas cap after filling up.
+- Securely tighten the gas cap after filling it up.

 - Turn your vehicle off rather than idling for long periods of time.